-Students may select an exam to perform from the list of Mandatory and/or Elective Procedures from the ARRT.
-The list of Mandatory and/or Elective Procedures is located in Appendix I. The Clinical Competency Evaluation must be passed with an 85% score to achieve competency.
+A Clinical Competency must be passed with an 90% score to achieve competency.
 Each semester the student must meet the required competencies as part of their course grade.
-Please see the next section for a detailed explanation of the Clinical Competency Evaluation System.

-Even if a student is graded with a score above 85% and the grading technologist does not think the student is completent to complete the exam without direct assistance, the student will not pass the competency.
+Even if a student is graded with a score above 90% and the grading technologist does not think the student is competent to complete the exam without direct assistance, the student will not pass the competency.

 The ARRT didactic and clinical competency requirements are followed within the program curriculum which include general patient care requirements.
-For a list of the required general patient care requirements, please see Appendix J.
+For a list of the required general patient care requirements, please see Appendix I.

-Clinical Competency Evaluation System
+Clinical Competency Evaluation System Structure Introduction

-Introduction

 A Clinical Competency Evaluation System is a standardized method of evaluating the performance of students.
 The major portion of the system is structured for two types of evaluations (Initial Clinical Competency Evaluations and Recheck Clinical Competencies).
+A flowchart shows how a student can achieve clinical competency on radiographic procedures.